jcmerle/jcmerle.github.io/index.md

 - **Plex**: for streaming multimedia content
 - And some more...

-This server has helped me learn some skills about system administration, network configuration, and data security, as well as better my understanding of tools such as **Docker** and **Nginx Proxy Manager**.
+This server has helped me learn some skills about system administration, network configuration, and data security, as well as bettering my understanding of tools such as **Docker** and **Nginx Proxy Manager**.